Jack Shirai

-Jack Shirai (? - July 10, 1937) was a Japanese-American activist, trade unionist, and soldier who volunteered with the Abraham Lincoln Brigade to fight for the Republicans against the Nationalists in Spain.
-He died in Brunete, in the hills of Jarama, Spain.
+Jack Shirai (? – July 10, 1937) was a Japanese-American activist, trade unionist, and soldier who volunteered with the Abraham Lincoln Brigade to fight for the Republicans against the Nationalists in Spain.
+He was killed in Brunete, in the hills of Jarama, Spain.

 Early life

 Shirai was an orphan, who lived near Hakodate, Japan.
 He immigrated to the United States around 1930.

 Service

 A cook by occupation, he served with a machine-gun unit.
 According to Arthur Landis in The Abraham Lincoln Brigade: "He was killed by a machine-gun burst and, like Oliver Law, they buried him that night with a notation on a board as to his ancestry and his courage."
 According to the Asian-American Hyphen Magazine, in an article titled The Cook With a Gun, Shirai is described as "beloved not only for his skills as a cook but also for his determination to fight for his beliefs."